freebsd/freebsd-quarterly/README.md

   8th of January, April, July and October.
-* Late report submitters can ask for 1 more week of time after deadlines by contacting the quarterly status reports team, for example by sending an e-mail to quarterly@.
+* Late report submitters can ask for 1 more week of time after deadlines by contacting the quarterly status reports team, for example by sending an e-mail to quarterly-submissions@.

 ### Finals